cozodb/cozo/docs/source/queries.rst

 The Cozo database system is queried using the CozoScript language.
 At its core, CozoScript is a `Datalog <https://en.wikipedia.org/wiki/Datalog>`_ dialect supporting stratified negation and stratified recursive meet-aggregations.
-The built-in native algorithms (mainly graph algorithms) further empower CozoScript for much greater ease of use and much wider applicability.
+The built-in utilities and algorithms (mainly graph algorithms) further empower CozoScript for much greater ease of use and much wider applicability.

 A query consists of one or many named rules.